mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2011-04-17)
+(Last update: 2011-04-22)

 ## Gosu 0.7.x
-  * Add Color#with\_alpha
-  * Remove -lpng everywhere
+  * Remove -lpng in Windows projects
-  * Install cmdline VNC client on iMac via SSH
   * See if image\_insert.rb works on iMac
-  * Install 64-bit Windows
-  * Try to reproduce "hidden exceptions" bug
   * Print, then re-raise exceptions (Window#draw/update)
   * Fix Bitmap* -> BitmapFreeImage in Linux makefile, extconf
   * Add Gosu::copyright()